 Here’s another similar reader favorite recipe: Japanese Style Glazed Salmon Recipe

-If your oven doesn't Broil up to 550 degrees F, the recipe will still work fine.
-It may just take a touch longer to broil the salmon.
-If need to substitute the sake the best substitute would probably be dry vermouth.
+If needed to substitute the sake, the best substitute would probably be dry vermouth.
 After that maybe a dry white wine.
 Any sub is going to change the flavor, but these are most likely the closest options.

-- Pre-heat oven to Broil (about 550 degrees F) .
+Pre-heat oven to Broil.
 Place rack about 6" away from the top heat of the oven.

-- Coat salmon with the marinade and set aside for about 30 minutes to let the flavors marry.
+Coat salmon with the marinade and set aside for about 30 minutes to let the flavors marry if you can (if not it can still be broiled straight away and it will be tasty).